29 Jul 2014

 There is no indication that international spread has occurred, although when infected people from affected areas travel, their infection may be detected in another country.
 WHO continues to advise countries to move forward in strengthening influenza epidemiological and virological surveillance, reporting of human infections as applicable under the IHR (2005), and other national health preparedness actions.

 An outbreak of human infections with a new avian influenza A (H7N9) virus was first reported in China by the World Health Organization on April 1, 2013.
 Cases have been reported in China from twelve Provinces (Anhui, Guangdong, Guangxi, Hebei, Henan, Hunan, Fujian, Jiangsu, Jiangxi, Jilin, Shandong, and Zhejiang) and two Municipalities (Beijing and Shanghai).
 In addition, travel-related cases have been reported in Malaysia, Taiwan and Hong Kong.
 Poultry and environmental samples have tested positive for avian influenza A(H7N9) in all above mentioned provinces and municipalities, except for Jilin and Beijing.
 Most human infections are believed to have occurred after exposure to infected poultry or contaminated environments.
-As of 8 April 2014, the WHO has reported 410 confirmed human cases, including 121 deaths.
-The WHO’s Global Alert and Response website maintains the latest updates on the total number of cases.

 The number of cases reported in the second wave thus far has exceeded the total number of cases reported in the first wave (February to May 2013, n=133).
 However, evidence does not support sustained human-to-human transmission although several small human clusters have been identified.
 The majority of cases reported since October 2013 are from the provinces of Zhejiang and Guangdong.